christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 ### Deciding for a Replication Protocol

-Of the protocols presented in detail in chapter [@sec:background], the protocol of our choice is Raft (see subchapter [@sec:raft]).
+Now that we decided for strong consistency, the space of possible replication protocols (presented in detail in chapter [@sec:background]) is narrowed down to a few, such as consensus protocols, state machine replication and derivates.
+Of these protocols, the protocol of our choice is Raft (see subchapter [@sec:raft]).
 Here follows a list of reasons that justify the use of Raft for our purposes:

 - It provides strong consistency,
 - An implementation can be derived from the complete and concise specification, which reduces the chance to introduce violations of correctness guarantees,
 - It is a understandable protocol, which facilitates the application and customization of the protocol,
-- It is commonly used by the largest distributed systems vendors in large-scale production systems (cf. section [@sec:previous-work]),
+- It is commonly used by some of the largest distributed systems vendors in large-scale production systems (cf. section [@sec:previous-work]),
 - Academic research on Raft has been trending in recent years and will likely continue to do so in the coming years, allowing for a reliable stream of updates and improvements to the protocol,
 - There are many ready-to-use implementations of Raft with proper APIs written in major programming languages and supported by large communities that will also adopt improvements from recent scientific research,
 - Multi-Raft allows us to implement partitioning and sharding natively,